pmkruyen/dearscholar/readme.md

 Developed as hybrid app in Cordova/Phonegap (using html, javascript, and css), DearScholar can be used to collect data on iOS devices (iPhones and iPads), Android devices, and--in the future--in web browsers too.

-The general project page with an overview of the features can be found [here](https://peterkruyen.net/dearscholar.html).
+Background information, an overview of the current features, and current research projects can be found on the [project page](https://peterkruyen.net/dearscholar.html).

-## This document
+# General information
-The *first* section of this document provides general information about the app, the *second* section (**DearScholar in details**) provides the details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.
+This document provides general information about the app.
+The [Wiki section](https://github.com/pmkruyen/dearscholar/wiki) provides installation instructions, settings and options, and other details for academic researchers who consider using DearScholar to collect data *and* potential contributors who want to help to improve DearScholar.

 ## Interested in using DearScholar in your academic research project?
-* Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play (see the links below); take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.
+* Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play; take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.

+* For iOS devices (iPhones and iPads), download the app on [the App Store](https://apps.apple.com/us/app/dearscholar/id1483121589?ls=1);
+* For Android devices, download the app on [Google Play](https://play.google.com/store/apps/details?id=net.peterkruyen.diary&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1).

 * Currently, the official deployed version of DearScholar stores research data on a secure server in the Netherlands only.
 If you want to use your own server, contact the main author to discuss how to make this possible.

-## Interested in contributing to DearScholar?
-Super cool.
-Please contact the main author to discuss issues and possibilities.
-DearScholar uses [BrowserStack](https://www.browserstack.com/) for (automatic) testing (sponsored open-source subscription).

-## Your own version of DearScholar?
-Obviously, as this is an open-source project, you are free to build your own derivative version (clone) of DearScholar.
-However, while DearScholar clones might be allowed on Google Play, submissions of clones run the risk of being rejected on the App Store due to Apple's policies.
-More importantly, combining our strengths to develop DearScholar further will be more productive for the research community and more fun!
-Thank you! :smiley:.

-## Resources
-### For end users (respondents) and researchers who want to explore DearScholar:
-* For iOS devices (iPhones and iPads), download the app on [the App Store](https://apps.apple.com/us/app/dearscholar/id1483121589?ls=1);
-* For Android devices, download the app on [Google Play](https://play.google.com/store/apps/details?id=net.peterkruyen.diary&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1).

-### For researchers and potential contributors:
-* Background information, an overview of the current features, and research projects can be found on the [projectpage](https://peterkruyen.net/dearscholar.html);
-* Read the section **DearScholar in details** below;
-* Browse the app folders (App [Android >= 9.0 and iOS] and Android26 [Android 8.0 and 8.5]), fork the project, and commit updates.

 ## Research projects
 DearScholar is used in the following projects:
 * Diary study on public servants' creativity (>50 respondents; February-December 2020) by Glenn Houtgraaf MSc, dr. Peter M. Kruyen, and prof. dr. Sandra van Thiel.
 * Diary study on creativity in local-care teams (>150 respondents; September-December 2020) by Liesbeth Faas MSc, dr. Peter M. Kruyen, and prof. dr. Sandra van Thiel.

+## Interested in contributing to DearScholar?
+Super cool.
+Head to the [Wiki section](https://github.com/pmkruyen/dearscholar/wiki), browse the app folders (App [Android >= 9.0 and iOS] and Android26 [Android 8.0 and 8.5]), fork the project, post issues, and commit updates.

 ## Acknowledgement
-DearScholar is developed within the context of the research programme "The creative public servant: Observations, explanations and consequences" with project number 406.18.R8.028, financed by the Dutch Research Council (NWO).
+DearScholar is developed within the context of the research program "The creative public servant: Observations, explanations and consequences" with project number 406.18.R8.028, financed by the Dutch Research Council (NWO).
 The main author wants to express his gratitude to Glenn Houtgraaf MSc, Liesbeth Faas MSc, and the ICT Services (Radboud University, Nijmegen) for their advice, testing, and feedback; prof. dr. Sandra van Thiel for her encouragements; and last, but not least, all (pilot) respondents for their effort and feedback during the developmental process.

 ## License
 Copyright (c) 2020 P.M.
 Kruyen, Institute for Management Research, Radboud University, the Netherlands.
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License (GPL3) as published by the Free Software Foundation.
 Radboud University, hereby disclaims all copyright interest in the program “DearScholar” (which offers an app to conduct longitudinal qualitative and quantitative diary, log and survey research) written by P.M.
 Kruyen.
 Commercial license available, please contact Radboud Innovation, Radboud University, the Netherlands.
 Radboud Innovation – Technology Transfer Office.

-# DearScholar in details
-In this second part of this text, DearScholar's current features and technical details are provided.
-Subsequently, the following aspects are discussed:
-* Current features;
-* Framework;
-* Options and settings;
-* Installation;
-* File structure of the app;
-* Structure of dearscholar.js, the heart of the app.

-## Current features
+# Current features
-### Let respondents install DearScholar on their mobile device
+## Let respondents install DearScholar on their mobile device
 1) A respondent has to download DearScholar from the App Store (iPhones and iPads) or Google Play (Android devices);
 2) When opening DearScholar for the first time (left screenshot below), a respondent is asked to:
     * allow push notifications;